JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 > A pre-release phase can take place in parallel with a maintenance phase, with each phase occurring on a different branch.
 This would allow bug fixes to be released even while a pre-release phase is underway.

 # Conclusion
-While this article describes and lists the advantages of *the semantic versioning lifecycle*, ultimately, a piece of software should be versioned according to its specific circumstances - always do what makes sense.
-Thanks for reading this article, I hope it has been useful.
-Feel free to share tips or point out any mistakes in a comment below!
+While this article describes and lists the advantages of *the semantic versioning lifecycle*, semver should not be taken as dogma.
+Ultimately, the circumstances must be taken into account when versioning a piece of software.
+Thanks for reading this article, feel free to share tips or to point out any mistakes in the comments below!